Ireland's Classic Hits Radio: Programming

-Ireland's Classic Hits has a mainly adult contemporary/classic hits focused driven format with music from the 1970s, 1980s, 1990s, and 2000s, with small amounts of classic country and hot adult contemporary titles.
+Ireland's Classic Hits's slogan is The Home of The 80s and 90s and it has mainly adult contemporary/classic hits focused driven format with music from the 1970s, 1980s, 1990s, and 2000s, with occasional songs from the 2010s and small amounts of classic country and hot adult contemporary titles.

 The station's flagship breakfast show, The Colm & Lucy Breakfast Show, is presented by Colm Hayes and Lucy Kennedy with other presenters including Trina Mara, Niall Boylan, Damien Farrelly, Gareth O'Callaghan, Ruth Scott, Adrian Kennedy, Barry Lang, Enda Murphy, Lisa Gernon and Meghann Scully.
 Niall Boylan hosts two daily phone-in shows from 12:00-14:00 and 21:00-23:00.
 The show won the best talk show award at the New York Festivals International Radio Program Awards Gala in June 2017.

 A four-hour drivetime show is hosted by former 2FM presenter Damian Farrelly.

 The station has a commitment to regularly playing Irish music, which it promotes under the slogan Guaranteed Irish.
 A specialist Irish-language programme is hosted on Sunday nights by Meghann Scully.